otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 }
 ```

 This is the standard shape for encapsulated data in C#: a **private field** doing the actual storing, and a **public property** controlling access to it.
-Notice this is exactly the pattern you've already been using since Week 01: a private field, a constructor with `this`, and a property with `get`/`set`.
+Notice this is exactly the pattern you've already been using since Module 01: a private field, a constructor with `this`, and a property with `get`/`set`.
 Now you know _why_ it's built that way.

 ### 8.2 Why bother with a property instead of just a public field?